+IAFP

 Problem statement

 Natural language processing is one possible solution from data science that can be used in processing large amounts of emails, looking for evidence.
 There are a number of challenges to applying it in practice:

 It is not necessarily possible to train the solution as a supervised training model, as that would require labelling of the data beforehand.